Here is where you can get information about how to download each game.

 - Customize your character however you want!
 Pick their gender, name, appearance, and clothing.

-- Experience a rather generic superhero story, where you get to make some choices that dictate how your character reacts to the situations!
+- Experience 7 Episodes of a rather generic superhero story, where you get to make some choices that dictate how your character reacts to the situations!

 - Engage in turn-based tactical combat.
-Most of your enemies don’t pose much of a threat, but be careful!
+Be careful!
 Your health and mana are combined into a single stat, energy, you have no way of restoring energy, and you lose energy each round (this can be turned off).
 You’ll have to make intelligent and efficient use of every power in your ever-growing arsenal if you hope to survive!

 - Get annoyed when you discover that you gain nothing from combat!